bendohan/bendohan/PostGIS.md

 The first line here replaces any O's with zeros, and the second line removes anything after it detects an M. So, if a user entered a width value as '1o meters', it becomes '10'.

 Now we need to turn what had been a string data type into a integer so we can use it in later calculations.
-Although it is possible to recast columns, its oftene easier to simply create a new column and populate it with the same information but give it the correct data type, which is what we will do here
+Although it is possible to recast columns, its often easier to simply create a new column and populate it with the same information but give it the correct data type, which is what we will do here
 STEP 2:
 ALTER TABLE planet_osm_line ADD COLUMN nwidth float